padmajmilan/ML_Assignment/README.md

 **Target Variable:** `y` - Whether the client subscribed to a term deposit (yes/no)

 **Target Distribution:** Imbalanced dataset (~88% No, ~12% Yes)

+## 🖥️ Streamlit App Features

+1. **🏠 Home** - Overview of the dataset and models
+2. **📊 Model Comparison** - Compare all models with visualizations of its evaluation metrics using training data.
+3. **✅ Validate Models** - Validate models using held-out validation data.Click "Validate Model" button.
+   "Single Model Validation" gives "Classification Report" and "Confusion Matrix"
+4. **🔍 Make Predictions** - Download the test data without output label using "📥 Download Test Data" button and use it to make predictions via "Upload CSV file" or enter data manually
+---

 ### Features Description